Edicy/edicy-jsplugins/README.md

 ### Thumb editor - Image binding to content area (Deprecated!
 Use [Image Drop Area](http://www.voog.com/developers/templating/javascripts/image-drop-area))

 A jQuery based plugin that adds an fixed size image drag and drop area.
 User can change the image crop location.
-Data about image is saved to Edicy content area defined by user.
+Data about image is saved to content area defined by user.
 It is useful if thumbnail images must be bound to pages or blog articles.

     <link href="edicyThumbEditor.css" rel="stylesheet" />